 - Conditioners to make combing easier

 - Sealing ingredients to help retain moisture and prevent it from getting lost especially when washing

 A strand of hair contains 90% keratin protein.
 Keratin protein is generated from the protein you eat and is good for the skin and hair.
 Once your hair emerges from its follicles, what you eat or drink does not affect its appearance anymore, but your styling and combing.
 When you comb and style your hair, pieces of keratin break off, but then your hair grows as fast as it breaks off.
 Using hair products that contain hydrolyzed protein is among the best way you can improve the length and retention of your hair.

 Deep conditioning treatments help strengthen your hair, but at the same time can also make it vulnerable.
 A well formulated deep conditioning treatment helps condition your hair making it easy to comb so that very few strands are lost due to breaking through tangles.
 However, in the world of hair chemistry, opposites attract.
 Hair is negatively charged and responds rather well to positively charged conditioning ingredients.
 Below are ingredients called “cationics” and they remain in your hair even log after rinsing it:

 - Behentrimonium Methosulfate

-You certainly wouldn’t want to spend a fortune on deep conditioning treatment if the results are not going to last.
+You certainly would not want to spend a fortune on deep conditioning treatments if the results are not going to last.
 Even the best deep conditioning treatments are semi-permanent and not permanent.
 A deep conditioner with good sealants will help strengthen your hair and keep it moisturized for most of the day.
 Below are common ingredients used for sealing: